HTTP PATCH Method in React JS

 How to Use HTTP PATCH Method in React JS

-What is HTTP PATCH Method in React JS?
+What is the HTTP PATCH Method in React JS?

-Patch method is the same as put method, which basically sends data without showing background processes, but there is a difference between put and patch is, PUT is a method of modifying resources where the client sends data that updates the entire resource.
-In patch method, only modified resources will be updated.
+The patch method is the same as a put method, which sends data without showing background processes, but there is a difference between put and patch is, PUT is a method of modifying resources where the client sends data that updates the entire resource.
+In the patch method, only modified resources will be updated.

 Sending HTTP requests with any verb is made simple by the Fetch API (built-in) and libraries such as Axios.
 The Fetch API is a built-in browser method for performing HTTP requests, whereas Axios is an external package we must install in our project before using.